EmilStenstrom/friendlybit/comments/2007-05-28-dont-attach-html-files-in-outlook_comments.md

 - comment_ID: '30029'
   comment_author: Blog Surfer &raquo; What italic means
   comment_author_url: http://blogsurfer.net/29/what-italic-means.html
   comment_content: '[...]
-Don&#8217;t attach HTML-files in Outlook Just a short word
+Don’t attach HTML-files in Outlook Just a short word of
-    of warning.
-I thought I&#8217;d mail the min-/max-width template to a colleague at work.
+    warning.
+I thought I’d mail the min-/max-width template to a colleague at work.
     So I fired up Outlook, attached the file and sent it.
-I thought that was it, Outlook couldn&#8217;t get something simple like that wrong, could it?
+I thought that was it, Outlook couldn’t get something simple like that wrong, could it?
 Yes it could!
-Opening the file I found some pretty nasty [&#8230;] [...]'
+Opening the file I found some pretty nasty […] [...]'
   comment_date: '2007-12-30 13:21:58'
   comment_post_ID: '127'
   comment_type: pingback